 - 32. The Respondent denies the Applicants are entitled to the relief sought.
 Further, the form of the injunction sought is not capable of enforcement by a Court. - 33.
-Moreover, the Applicants do not plead or claim any remedial consequence flowing from the allegations in paragraphs 84-85 of the Statement of Claim concerning the NTA, or repeat those allegations in the Concise Statement.
-Those allegations fail to disclose a reasonable cause of action and should be struck out. - 34.
-The Respondent otherwise relies on its Defence dated 25 February 2022.
+The Respondent otherwise relies on its Defence to the 2FASOC dated 9 May 2023.
 To the extent that this document is inconsistent with that Defence, the Defence prevails.